MikeFerko/MikeFerko/README.md

 <!-- MLP Section -->
        <div>
        <details>
-         <summary>Regression with Multiple Linear Perceptron (MLP) Modeling of the Saddle and Ackley Functions</summary>
+         <summary>1.
+Regression with Multiple Linear Perceptron (MLP) Modeling of the Saddle and Ackley Functions</summary>
          <li>MLP Machine Learning Algorithm:</li>
           <ol type="1">
             <li>Generate a data set with the simple Saddle Point or the Ackley Function</li>